-From results in Figure 8 and as noted in Table 1, performance in terms of algorithm advantage over Algorithm 1: GREEDYAC < $PROTGS \approx RANDGS < ARCCOVER$ and this trend holds for all values of r{min} : r considered.
+From results in Figure 8 and as noted in Table 2, performance in terms of algorithm advantage over Algorithm 1: GREEDYCAC < GREEDYDAC < PROTGS ≈ RANDGS < DISCAC \approx CONTAC and this trend holds for all values of r{min} : r considered.
 Interestingly, Algorithm 2 and 3 both seem to perform better than greedy Algorithm 5, for which we have proven bounded suboptimality.
 This is due to the preference for simultaneously flipping as many protrusion angles as possible with a single insertion and a degree of implicit redundancy prevention built into the algorithms.
 Although Algorithm 2 is more informed at each iteration than 3 since it considers all citizen agents and a total sum of protrusion angles flipped (whereas Algorithm 3 simply picks a random citizen agent's $\angle prot{tot}$ and considers total number of agents flipped), the two have nearly the same performance.
-Algorithm 4 is by far the best performer in every case with an average algorithm advantage of ≈ 21 mole agents for $|\mathcal{B}{\varnothing}(\mathcal{P})| \approx 54$, when $r{min} = 1$.
-Its dominance is expected, as both Algorithms 2 and 3 have limited implicit handling of redundancy in arc coverage.
-Observe the general decrease in advantage across all algorithms in going from $r{min} = 14$ to 10, and the gradual increase from $r{min} = 6$ to 1, indicating an advantage 'valley' between the r{min} : r ratios of 1:3 and 1:5.
+The greedy version of the continuous-domain Algorithm 7 performs worse than the discrete-domain Algorithm 5 since it performs very exact computations of insertion locations leading to more small 'gaps' left in boundary coverage, subsequently leading to higher redundancy.
+Algorithms 4 and 6 are by far the best performer in every case with an average algorithm advantage of ≈ 21 mole agents for $|\mathcal{B}{\varnothing}(\mathcal{P})| \approx 54$, when $r{min} = 1$.
+Their dominance is expected, as both Algorithms 2 and 3 have limited implicit handling of redundancy in arc coverage.
+We observe the general decrease in advantage across all algorithms in going from $r{min} =$ 14 to 10, and a gradual increase from $r{min} = 6$ to 1, indicating an advantage 'valley' between the r{min} : r ratios of 1:3 and 1:5.

-5.2 Run-time Ratio
+5.3 Run-time Ratio